-Bicycles (red line), on the other hand, had a dramatic increase in crashes relative to the other crash proportions, which might indicate that a large number of new bicyclists are engaging in this activity without the normal crash avoidance habits of more experienced bicyclists.
-While this came down somewhat in Weeks 7 and 19, it has shown consistently higher levels in all of the other weeks including the most recent.
-Pedestrian crashes remain at about the all crash level, while Bicycle crashes have leveled out from Week 25 on to about 38% higher than its pre-COVID level.
+Bicycles (red line), on the other hand, had a dramatic increase in crashes relative to the other crash proportions, and currently their proportion has remained higher that either All Crashes or Fatal Crashes.
+This might indicate that a large number of new bicyclists are engaging in this activity without the normal crash avoidance habits of more experienced bicyclists.
+While this came down somewhat in Week 19, this was clearly an exception, and it has shown consistently higher levels in all of the other weeks including the most recent.
+Pedestrian crashes are now below the all crash level, while Bicycle crashes have leveled out from Week 25 on to about 38% higher than its pre-COVID level.

+Pedestrians have averaged about 12 crashes per week during the COVID period, while bicycles have averaged about 4.5 crashes per week.
 For more details on Pedestrian and Bicycle crashes, please see Section 5.3.